Kasauli: Demographics

 Kasauli is a Cantonment Board city in the district of Solan, Himachal Pradesh.
 The Kasauli city is divided into 6 wards for which elections are held every 5 years.
 The Kasauli Cantonment Board has a population of 3,885, of which 2,183 are males and 1,702 are females, according to a report released by Census India 2011.

 The population of children with age of 0-6 is 406 which is 10.45% of total population of Kasauli (CB).
-In Kasauli Cantonment Board, Female Sex Ratio is of 780 against state average of 972.
-Moreover, Child Sex Ratio in Kasauli is around 888 compared to Himachal Pradesh state average of 909.
-Literacy rate of Kasauli city is 91.23% higher than state average of 82.80%.
-In Kasauli, Male literacy is around 94.05% while female literacy rate is 87.56%.
+In Kasauli Cantonment Board, the female sex ratio is 780 against state average of 972.
+Moreover, the child sex ratio in Kasauli is around 888 compared to Himachal Pradesh state average of 909.
+The literacy rate of Kasauli city is 91.23% higher than the state average of 82.80%.
+In Kasauli, male literacy is around 94.05% while the female literacy rate is 87.56%.

 Climate

-Kasauli has a moderate climate.
+Kasauli has a humid subtropical climate (Cwa), bordering on humid continental (Dwa).
 Winter temperature is approximately 2 degrees Celsius, the summer temperatures rarely exceeds 32 degrees Celsius or more.
 The general wind direction is south-west to north-east.
 Total rainfall for the year is 1020 millimetres, with humidity at 90% in September and 28% in April.
 Sometimes snowfall is also there during early January and in winters are chilly, there are a couple of frosty nights.
-Minimum temperature recorded in Kasuli was -6° Celsius.
+Minimum temperature recorded in Kasuli was -6 °C.

 Landmarks

 Central Research Institute

 The Central Research Institute (CRI), originally the Pasteur Institute of India, was established at Kasauli in 1904 under its first director Sir David Semple, as an institute working in the fields of immunology and virological research.

-The CRI works as a World Health Organization ‘Collaborating Centre’, and as an immuno-biological laboratory producing vaccines for measles and polio, and the DTP group of vaccines.
+The CRI works as a World Health Organization 'Collaborating Centre', and as an immuno-biological laboratory producing vaccines for measles and polio, and the DTP group of vaccines.
 It also provides a Master of Science programme in Microbiology.